 - Avoid refined foods, such as white breads, pastas, and sugar.

-- You should use quality protein sources, such as organic meat and eggs, whey, (if no dairy allergies are present) and vegetable protein shakes as part of a balanced program aimed at gaining muscle mass and preventing wasting, which can sometimes be a side effect of cancer therapies.
+- You should use quality protein sources, such as organic meat and eggs, whey and vegetable protein shakes as part of a balanced program aimed at gaining muscle mass and preventing wasting, which can sometimes be a side effect of cancer therapies.

 - Use healthy cooking oils, such as coconut oil.
 Avoid cooking oils at high temperatures, as carcinogens may form.